 Unitouch Studio

-Designing and developing a haptic creation tool
+Case study: designing and developing a haptic creation tool

 One of my main functions at Actronika was to create a tool that allowed the creation of haptic feedback using Actronika’s software (Unitouch SDK) and hardware (Skinetic and HSD).